steven-meehan/sm-blog/source/_drafts/art-roundup-2021-27.md

 ---
 title: Art Roundup, week of July 4th
-tags: []
+tags: [Artwork]
 categories:
   - [News]
 showKofiSuport: true
 ---
-Sometimes you don't notice when you fall into a rut.
-Ruts aren't exactly a bad thing, but they can get monotonous, either for you or for the people who follow you.
+Sometimes you don’t notice when you fall into a rut.
+While ruts aren’t exactly a bad, they’re not great.
+The biggest drawback is they rapidly become monotonous, either for you or for the people who follow you.
 When I started liquifying lines, my goal was to craft interesting shapes with those initial scratches of my stylus.
-Unfortunately, that was the rut I stumbled into, and it took me a while to realize it.
+Unfortunately, instead of pushing past my comfort level I grew complacent, and it took me a while to realize it.
 Thankfully, once I accepted the reality of my situation, I started searching for complete images hidden in the lines.<!-- more -->

 Last week, I had two pieces that showcase that search.
-The first is Perched Bird, and the other is Spectators.
-When I look at the purple flyer, I see a strange mix of terrestrial avian creatures.
-The birds I blended together were a predatory bird, like a small hawk, and a Peacock with its plumage pulled tight over its head.
-Of course, the branch that my creation is clutching is a purple twig sprouting from the tree.
+The first piece to highlight my search is [Perched Bird](https://www.deviantart.com/stevenmeehan/art/Perched-Bird-884607569).
+After liquifying my original shapes, I studied the collection of blobs and started coaxing a bird out of the rough lines.
+When I finished crafting my purple flyer, I discovered a strange mix of birds.
+The image possessed hints of a pair of avian blended together.
+My flyer’s head and beak remind me of a predatory bird, like a [small hawk](https://www.hawkmountain.org/raptors/sharp-shinned-hawk), while the tail reminds me of a Peacock with its plumage pulled tightly over its head.
+And yes, my creation is clutching a purple branch sprouting from the tree.

-Of course, Spectators is the second major example of my endeavor to find the bigger picture.
-The collections of shades in the picture has one mostly complete being circled by the rest of the formless ghosts.
-This crew is meeting in the depths of the woods, conferring about their latest jaunt into the world of the living.
+The other work I’m pleased to highlight is [Spectors](https://www.deviantart.com/stevenmeehan/art/Spectors-884608223).
+Again, after liquifying the base shape, and applying a gradient, I searched for a universal theme that tied the entire piece together.
+The first thing I noticed was the shade of a tiny creature waiting for his fellow ghost to finish forming.
+The rest of the silvery creatures were still forming, like a group coming together to confer about an important topic.
+As I continued adding more details to the image, its backstory crystalized in my mind.
+A handful of shades meet in the middle of a forest to discuss their latest trip amongst the living.

 Hunker down in your chair and enjoy the artwork below.
 As always, if you want a better look click a picture to head over to my DeviantArt [gallery](https://www.deviantart.com/stevenmeehan/gallery/all) and consider buying a print.